-It is important to note that when an insurance company makes a settlement offer, it is likely because it is to their advantage as a business to do so.
-Insurance companies typically offer lump sum settlements because they believe, in the long run, it will save them money compared to paying you monthly benefits for the duration of your disability.
+It is important to note that when an insurance company makes a settlement offer, it is likely because it is to its advantage as a business to do so.
+Insurance companies typically offer lump-sum settlements because they believe, in the long run, it will save them money compared to paying you monthly benefits for the duration of your disability.

 - Your age/The duration of your policy: Alternatively, a young person has a greater chance of resolving their disability before the maximum benefit period is reached.
 In this situation, an insurance company is less likely to offer a settlement as your condition may improve and they may be able to stop paying you at an earlier date.

 Things to Consider When the Insurance Company Offers You A Lump-Sum Settlement